-The person ultimately responsible for occupational health and safety is the Chief Executive, Karen Jones.
-The Chief Executive will establish effective safety procedures for the management of occupational health and safety throughout the Council.
-Also ensuring that Corporate Directors establish and maintain effective safety management systems and ensure the arrangements for occupational health and safety are followed as appropriate.
+The person ultimately responsible for health and safety is the Chief Executive, Karen Jones.
+The Chief Executive will establish effective safety procedures for the management of health and safety throughout the Council.
+Also ensuring that Corporate Directors establish and maintain effective safety management systems and ensure the arrangements for health and safety are followed as appropriate.

-To meet these responsibilities the Chief Executive is to be assisted by an appropriately qualified and experienced Corporate Occupational Health and Safety Manager, Shaun Burgess.
+To meet these responsibilities the Chief Executive is to be assisted by an appropriately qualified and experienced Principal Occupational, Health, Safety and Wellbeing Manager, Cath Bevan.